pnchatterji/bosch-one/samples/sensor/bhix60/README.rst

 1. The Arduino Nicla Sense ME board, which has an integrated BHI260AP sensor connected via SPI to a host nRF52832, with BMP390 (pressure sensor), BMM150 (3-axis magnetometer) and BME688 (environment sensor) as auxiliary sensors connected via i2c and SPI to the BHI260.
-NOTE: The actual board definition to be used for building the samples is bst_ardunio_nicla which is a part of this repository, and not the arduino_nicla_sense_me board definition which is in the upstream Zephyr repository.
+NOTE: The actual board definition to be used for building the samples is bosch_nicla_sense which is a part of this repository, and not the arduino_nicla_sense_me board definition which is in the upstream Zephyr repository.
 The board definition bst_ardunio_nicla is pre-configured with Bosch Sensortec drivers that are available in this repository.

-2. The Bosch Application Board 3.0 with a BHI260AP shuttle board mounted on it.
+2. The Bosch Application Board 3.x with a BHI260AP shuttle board mounted on it.
 This shuttle board has a BHI260AP sensor that connects via SPI or I2C to the host nRF52832 on the main board.
 Additionally, it has a BMP390, BMM150 and BME688 as auxiliary sensors connected via i2c and SPI to the BHI260, as with the Nicla board.